How to Choose a Client Portal Tool in 2026

 - No existing database → Assembly, SuiteDash, Clinked, Knack

-If you don't have a database yet and just need a simple portal for file sharing and communication, standalone tools like Copilot or Clinked are the fastest path.
+If you don't have a database yet and just need a simple portal for file sharing and communication, standalone tools like Assembly or Clinked are the fastest path.
+They provide their own data layer so you don't need to set up Airtable or Sheets first.

 Step 2: What's the primary use case?